 The tailgate had an incorrect bolt for one of the cable stops, so that

-(Regular bolt, not a shoulder bolt, so it was pinched tight into place
+was a regular bolt, not the correct shoulder bolt, so it was pinched

 Tuesday, May 22, 2018